 JCTVC-AN0004 JCT-VC AHG report: Supplemental enhancement information (AHG4) [J. Boyce, C. Fogg, S. McCarthy, H.-M. Oh, G. J. Sullivan, Y.-K. Wang]

-This document summarizes the activity of AHG4: Supplemental enhancement information between the 39th meeting held by teleconference and the 40th meeting held by teleconference.
+This document summarized the activity of AHG4 on supplemental enhancement information between the 39th meeting held by teleconference and the 40th meeting held by teleconference.

 There was no significant activity in AHG, because there was no need to generate a new output document version containing draft SEI message text.
 There was no email reflector discussion, which is to take place on the main JCT-VC reflector.

-There are 3 SEI related input contributions.
-One contribution provides errata for an existing SEI message used in both HEVC and AVC.
-One contribution proposes adding an SEI message to AVC, based on the HEVC message but with adaptations for AVC support.
-One contribution provides software to support an existing AVC SEI message.
+There were 3 SEI related input contributions.
+One contribution provided errata for an existing SEI message used in both HEVC and AVC.
+One contribution proposed adding an SEI message to AVC, based on the HEVC message but with adaptations for AVC support.
+One contribution provided software to support an existing AVC SEI message.
+The noted contributions were:

 Errata to existing HEVC and AVC SEI message